 “When you ask people about the Gunpowder plot, they say Guy Fawkes,” Harington says.
 “And some of them don’t know whether the Houses of Parliament were blown up or not.”

-In this week’s finale, those people get their answer as the plotters are foiled and Parliament stays standing – and it’s fair to say that the BBC drama follows these particular events with impressive accuracy, barring SOME artistic license.
+In the finale, those people get their answer as the plotters are foiled and Parliament stays standing – and it’s fair to say that the BBC drama follows these particular events with impressive accuracy, barring SOME artistic license.

 What is the background to the Gunpowder Plot?

 When King Henry VIII took control of the English Church from the Vatican in Rome during the 1530s, he sparked decades of religious tension in England, with Catholics finding themselves repressed by the newly separate Protestant Church of England and later rules (introduced by Queen Elizabeth I) even fining, imprisoning or executing recusants (i.e., those who refused to attend Anglican services in England and Wales).
 Much of this repression is demonstrated in Gunpowder’s first episode.

 By the time James I (aka James VI of Scotland) came to the throne in 1603, Catholics were hopeful that he might treat them more fairly, as he was perceived to have more sympathy for the faith that his late mother (Mary Queen of Scots) had practised, and preferred exiling practitioners of Catholicism to having them executed.

 However, James did not make significant moves to end the persecution of Catholics, leaving a particularly desperate man – Robert Catesby – to devise a more drastic means to his end goal of a Catholic Britain.

 Despite Guy Fawkes’ strong association with the Gunpowder Plot, it was actually Robert Catesby who masterminded the plot, reputedly first coming up with the plan in early 1604 and recruiting likeminded people to his cause soon afterwards.